Rob--W/cors-anywhere/README.md

 * `createServer(options)` creates a server with the default handler.

 The following options are recognized by both methods:
-* string `requireHeader` - If set, the request must include this header or the API will refuse to proxy.
+* array of strings `requireHeader` - If set, the request must include this header or the API will refuse to proxy.
-  Recommended if you want to prevent users from using the proxy for browsing.
-Example: `X-Requested-With`
+  Recommended if you want to prevent users from using the proxy for normal browsing.
+Example: `['Origin', 'X-Requested-With']`.
 * array of lowercase strings `removeHeaders` - Exclude certain headers from being included in the request.
   Example: `["cookie"]`